Eliza Bridell Fox: Family background

-She was born in Hackney as the daughter of William Johnson Fox, preacher and politician, Unitarian minister of the South Place Chapel, and Eliza nee Florance.
+She was born in Hackney as the daughter of William Johnson Fox, preacher and politician, Unitarian minister of the South Place Chapel, and Eliza née Florance.
 He was a friend of radical journalist Benjamin Flower.
 On Flower's death in 1829, his two daughters, Eliza Flower and Sarah Fuller Flower Adams, became William Johnson Fox's wards.
 Mr and Mrs Fox separated in the 1830s, and, causing much scandal, her father apparently took her and her siblings to set up home with Eliza Flower.
 This unconventional family unit lived first in Stamford Hill and later Bayswater.

 Education and early career

 Eliza Fox was known as 'Tottie', and had initially wanted to go on the stage, though her father (despite his habit of lying on a sofa, giving Shakespearean readings), was nervous about this.
 He consulted his friend William Macready, who told her she was too small, and so she took up art at the age of twenty.
 While her father believed in the value of an education for women, he felt that the art of drawing was unnecessary, leading Eliza initially to study by herself.
 Eliza became a copyist by first studying Bernhard Siegfried Albinus' Anatomy, which her father bought for her, and later, by copying paintings in the National Gallery and the British Museum.
 Receiving encouragement from artists, she finally convinced her father to let her study for three years at Sass's Academy under the directorship of Francis Stephen Cary.
 Here she studied alongside Anna Mary Howitt, who had a career as a painter and writer, and whose parents were friends of the novelist Elizabeth Gaskell.
-In 1847 Eliza graduated and her pastel portrait of her father was shown in 1847 at the Royal Academy.
-The next year she showed a historical portrait of Gainsborough when a boy sketching from Nature.
+According to Ellen Creathorne Clayton, author of English Female Artists, Eliza exhibited 'a careful crayon portrait of her father' at the Royal Academy shortly after her graduation in 1847.
+However, the seventy-ninth royal academy exhibition shows no entry by miss Fox that year.
+Clayton also stated that she exhibited 'her first oil painting' Gainsborough when a boy sketching from Nature the next year.
+It is not clear where it was exhibited.
+The royal academy catalogue of 1848 mentions only two entries by 'miss Fox', a portrait of Herbert Sancton Wood (735) and a portrait of the English historian Sharon Turner (998) in the section drawings and miniatures.

 She then started to hold drawing evenings at home in her father's library where she and other women artists could draw from "undraped" (i.e. nude) models.
 After a few years she began instruction with the purpose of educating women to the point that they would qualify for admittance to the Royal Academy schools, and one of her students, Laura Herford, succeeded on the basis of a drawing that only included her first initials.
 Herford was admitted to the Antique School as the first woman to do so.

 In 1849, she first met Elizabeth Gaskell, who had recently gained much notice through her first novel Mary Barton, and they subsequently became close friends.